 If you have been in a car accident, you want to focus on getting better, repairing your car and filling out the required forms.
 You want to move forward.
 One day, however, you get a call from someone from an insurance company — but it is not your insurance company.
 They are a representative from the company insuring the other person who was in the accident.
 What should you do?

-If this situation occurs, you need to know exactly how to respond.
-It is important you protect yourself and your rights when you have been in a car accident.
+If this happens to you, you need to be prepared and understand how to respond.
+Make sure you protect your rights after you have been in a car accident.

 Table of Contents

 Tips for Talking With an Insurance Company Contact

 If another insurance company contacts you, be polite and stay calm.
 Before you agree to answer any questions, get the name of the company as well as the person’s name and title.
 Write down this information.
 Give them the bare minimum of information, though.
 Only tell them your name, address and phone number if necessary.
 Do not volunteer any information about the accident, your injuries, your insurance company or your insurance claims.
 Take notes during the conversation on the topics you discuss.

 To prevent a situation where the other driver’s insurance company keeps calling, end the conversation correctly.
 Let the other driver’s insurance adjuster know that they should not contact you, but you will contact them.